City-of-Helsinki/mlops-template/README.md

 The template assumes that you divide your machine learning project into 5 parts:

 0. Data - loading & preprocessing
-1. Model - Python class code & algorithm development with small test data
+1. Model - Python class code & algorithm development with small sample of data (N = 10-1000)
-2. Loss - model training & evaluation with full data
+2. Loss - model training & evaluation with full dataset
-3. Workflow - automatic model update (recreating steps 0.-2.)
+3. Workflow - automatic model update (reproduce steps 0.-2.)
 4. API - an interface to utilize your trained model

 Each part has their own notebook template, that you can follow to plan and do your development.